kamalbuilds/solmate-the-solana-defi-ai-agent/README.md

 # 🤖 SolMate : Your Reliable Friend in your Defi Journey on Solana

-> Where Multiple specialized autonomous AI agents with powerful tools work together to analyze, recommend, and execute optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals powered by Solana Agent Kit & Langchain.
+> A Dapp Where Multiple specialized autonomous AI agents with powerful tools work together to analyze, recommend, and execute optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals powered by Solana Agent Kit & Langchain.

 ## 🎯 Problem Statement
-Managing DeFi portfolios across multiple protocols on Avalanche can be complex and time-consuming.
+Managing DeFi portfolios across multiple protocols on Solana can be complex and time-consuming.

 Users need to:
-- Monitor multiple positions across different protocols
+- Monitor multiple positions across Solana DeFi protocols
 - Execute complex multi-step transactions
-- Stay updated with the latest crosschain yield opportunities
+- Stay updated with the latest yield opportunities
 - Maintain desired portfolio allocations
 - React quickly to market changes

 ## 💡 Solution
-An autonomous AI agent that manages your Avalanche DeFi portfolio by:
+An autonomous AI agent system that manages your Solana DeFi portfolio by:
 - Understanding high-level goals in natural language
 - Breaking down complex operations into executable steps
 - Automatically executing transactions when needed